litestar-org/litestar/docs/usage/7-middleware/builtin-middlewares.md

 ### Brotli

 The Brotli package is required to run this middleware.
-It is available as an extras to starlite with the `brotli` extra. (`pip install starlite[brotli]`)
+It is available as an extras to starlite with the `brotli` extra (`pip install starlite[brotli]`).

-You can enable brotli compression of responses by passing an instance of `starlite.config.CompressionConfig` with the `backend` parameter set to `"brotli"`:
+You can enable brotli compression of responses by passing an instance of `starlite.config.CompressionConfig` with the `backend` parameter set to `"brotli"`.

 You can configure the following additional brotli-specific values: